 Just Reach Out is a platform which allows you to find and reach out to journalists and bloggers in your space.
 It helps you search for and pitch stories that are relevant to the journalist.
 They also allow you to scan through Quora and Reddit posts to find the most relevant threads.
-When you do send an email, they are all tracks so you can see if the contact has opened the email or not.
-They make it easy to organize your media contacts into lists.
+When you do send an email, they are all tracked so you can see whether or not the contact has opened the email.
+The tool makes it easy to organize your media contacts into lists.

 BuzzSumo allows you to find the most popular content on the internet after putting in a keyword.
 You can use this tool to find reporters who have written about similar topics before.
 Then you can contact them directly and pitch your campaign.

-Pitchbox offers an outreach platform similar to Just Reach Out and BuzzSumo.
-They have easy to use tools for finding and contacting new influencers.
+Pitchbox offers a similar outreach platform.
+They have easy-to-use tools for finding and contacting new influencers.
 They provide powerful tracking and statistics which help to see what pitch is working best.
-They are not cheap starting at $195 a month.
+However, it is an investment starting at $195 a month.

 24. Great Photos

 Make sure your photos are incredible.
 The press needs something visual to add to their article or post.
-If you don’t have a friend that is a photographer consider hiring a professional off of Craigslist.
-Terrific is just one of the keys to creating an amazing press kit.
+If you don’t have a friend that is a photographer, consider hiring a professional off of Craigslist.
+Terrific images are just one of the keys to creating an amazing press kit.